manuGil/online-core/docs/source/change-detection.rst

    The Sistan basin in Afghanistan and Iran

-The lowest parts of the basin are covered by wetlands.
-The wetlands cover about :math:`4500 \ km^2`, they are located in one of the driest regions in the world, such an area suffers from prolonged droughts.
+The lowest parts of the basin are covered by wetlands, known as *Hamoun wetlands*.
+The wetlands cover about :math:`4500 \ Km^2`, they are located in one of the driest regions in the world, such an area suffers from prolonged droughts.
 The droughts endanger the livelihood of about half a million inhabitants including fishermen, farmers, and others.
-Therefore,  the monitoring of the water and vegetation is of prime important in the wetlands [WC2020]_.
+Therefore,  the monitoring of the water and vegetation is of prime importance for that ecosystem [WC2020]_.

 ..
 [WC2020] Wikipedia contributors.
 (2020, September 14).
 Sistan Basin.
 In Wikipedia, The Free Encyclopedia.
 Retrieved 12:08, October 5, 2020, from https://en.wikipedia.org/w/index.php?title=Sistan_Basin&oldid=978368838

 .. note::
    **Reflection.**
-   Read the report `Monitoring Environmental Change in the Sistan Basin <sistan-report>`_.
-This is an optional actrivity, but it will give you a broader scope of the Sistan basin, and more context of the case study related with this exercise.
+   Read the report `Monitoring Environmental Change in the Sistan Basin <sistan-report_>`_.
+This is an optional actrivity, but it will give you a broader scope of the Sistan basin, and more a better context for this exercise.

+   The Sistan basis is a large and complex ecosystem.
+In this exercise, we will only focus on the geographic area occupied by the **Hamoun wetlands**.

+Questions:

+Where do high an low values of the presences of wather, ... concentrate on jan 2005?
+Where do values for the variables concentrate along the time seties?
+What changes occurred during the time series and how they relate to each other?

+How the presence of water and vegation changes during the time series? (main questions, it encompases all tasks) [from document]
+   Where did the presence of water and vegation concentrate during jan 2005

 .. important::
    **Resources.**
    You will require the latest LTR version of `QGIS (A Coruna 3.10) <https://qgis.org/en/site/forusers/download.html>`_, plus the dataset `change_detection.zip <data_change_detection_>`_ which you can download from CANVAS.
-When you unzip the dataset, you  will find several folders containing the following files:  [ALL IMAGES ARE IMG, QGIS WON'T BE ABLE TO READ THE REFERENCE SYSTEM CORRECTLY]:
+When you unzip the dataset, you  will find several folders containing the following files:

-      +  ``Quantifying_change.model3`` - A model of [NEED DESCRIPTION?]
-      +  ``vegetation.img`` - time series for the presence of vegetation.
+      +  ``vegetation.img`` - time series for the presence of vegetation in the Hamoun wetlands.
-      +  ``wet_soil.img`` - time series for the presence of wet soil.
+      +  ``wet_soil.img`` - time series for the presence of wet soil in the Hamoun wetlands.
-      +  ``dry_soil.img``  - time series for the presence of dry soil.
+      +  ``dry_soil.img``  - time series for the presence of dry soil in the Hamoun wetlands.
-      +  ``water.img`` - time series for the pressence of water.
+      +  ``water.img`` - time series for the pressence of water in the Hamoun wetlands.
-      +  ``limits.shp`` - layer of the boundary of the Sitan basin.
+      +  ``limits.shp`` - a boundary of the Hamoun wetlands.
+      +  ``Quantifying_change.model3`` - a model to automate a data processing routine.
       +  ``Difference_style.qml`` - QGIS style file.
       +  ``Dry_soil_sum.qml`` - QGIS style file.
       +  ``Vegetation_sum.qml`` - QGIS style file.
-      +  ``Vegetation_sum_3D.qto3settings``	- [NOT USED, REMOVE?]
       +  ``Water_sum.qml`` - QGIS style file.
       +  ``Wet_soil_sum.qml`` - QGIS style file.
-      +  ``date-time.csv`` -?
-[NEVER MENTION IN EXERCISE, ONLY IN VIDEO.
-IS APPEDIX ENOUGH?]
+      +  ``date-time.csv`` - a table with the adquisition dates for the time series.
-      +	``change_detection.qgis`` - a QGIS Project loaded most of the dataset listed above.
+      +	``change_detection.qgis`` - a QGIS Project loaded with some of datasets listed above.

-   The spatial data for this exercise consists of four images with 37 bands.
-Each of the bands represents a different date of acquisition between the 2nd of January, 2005, and the 22nd of April, 2006.
-Each image contains an **index of the presence** of one of the following geographic phenomena:
+   The spatial data for this exercise consists of four image dataset with :math:`37` bands.
+Each of the bands contains a *snapshot* of the *Hamoun wetlands* for different acquisition dates; between the 2nd of January, 2005, and the 22nd of April, 2006.
+Each image dataset describes an **index of the presence** *of one of four types of land cover used, for this analysis, as variables of environmental change:*

    + *vegetation,*
    + *dry soil,*
    + *wet soil, and*
    + *water.*

-   The **pixel values** range from :math:`0` to :math:`1`, and they represent the **percentage** of the area of a pixel covered by an specific geographic phenomena (or variable).
-For example, a pixel value of :math:`0.37` in the *'vegetation'* layer means that the pixel is :math:`37\%` covered by vegetation.
+   The **pixel values** in each band range from :math:`0` to :math:`1`, and they represent the **percentage** of the area of a pixel covered by an specific type of land cover.
+For example, a pixel value of :math:`0.42` in the *'vegetation'* dataset means that such a pixel is :math:`42\%` covered with vegetation.

-   The appendix :ref:`sistan-dates` contains a table with the acquicition dates of of each band.
-The dates are also available as a table in the *'change_detection'* project.
-[ASK ANDRE]
+   The appendix :ref:`sistan-dates` contains a table with the acquisition dates for each band.
+The dates are also available in the ``date-time.csv``.

 Task 1
    Make sure you have the **Value Tool** and  the **Temporal/spectral profile** plugins installed.

 Task 2
    Make sure that QGIS is cofigured to render layers  using multiple CPU cores.
 Go to